 Bringing a film shoot into a real-world setting has many advantages, especially for independent productions that may not have the resources to always use large studio sets.
 Learn to address the technical and creative challenges, and take advantage of the benefits and possibilities of shooting on location.

 This hands-on workshop is for gaffers, cinematographers, G&E department, and video professionals who wish to learn on-set and location lighting practices and techniques, as used in industry production, and gain valuable experience creating a wide variety of unique lighting setups.

-Following lectures, demos and theory discussions, students work with LED, HMI, tungsten, and fluorescent lighting fixtures to create narrative scenes in a series of commercial and residential locations.
+Following lectures, demos, and theory discussions, students work with LED, HMI, tungsten, and fluorescent lighting fixtures to create narrative scenes in a series of locations.
 They practice shooting both day and night, interior and exterior, and explore the many ways to use grip equipment to supplement, shape, balance, diffuse, color, and control artificial and available light.

 Students work hands-on with the latest technology in industry lighting gear.
 Safe handling of electrical distribution is taught and emphasized.

 David Martinez is a producer and cinematographer known for his cinematic approach to visual storytelling.
 David has traveled the world as a cinematographer and colorist.
 His immersion in film productions, both in the camera department as well as the post-production department, has given him a great perspective on the relationship between the creative and technical aspects of visual storytelling.
 As a media producer, his clients include The New York Times, Universal Music, Warner Music, McKinsey & Company, and Volvo.